 Over the past few years the holistic healthcare system known as Ayurveda has become much more main-stream and accepted in the West.
 Whereas Ayurveda aims to create health in our bodies, Vastu aims to create ‘health’ in our buildings.

-We also find Vastu referred to as Vedic architecture, Sthapatya Veda, Vastu Vidya, Yogic Design, Vastu Shastra and Vaastu.
+We find Vastu also referred to as Vedic architecture, Sthapatya Veda, Vastu Vidya, Yogic Design, Vastu Shastra and Vaastu and even ‘Yoga for Homes’!
 Although there are subtle differences between some of these terms I will use them interchangeably in these introductory articles.

 Origins of Vastu

-Vastu is one of the sister subjects of Yoga.
-Together with Ayurveda (Yogic Healthcare) , Pranyama (science of breath) and Jyotish (Vedic or Yogic Predictive Astrology) it forms part of a powerful synergistic group of ancient ‘traditional technologies’ designed to deliver individual and universal well-being.
+Vastu is one of the ‘sister subjects’ of Yoga.
+Together with Ayurveda (Yogic Healthcare), Pranayama (science of breath) and Jyotish (Vedic or Yogic Predictive Astrology) it forms part of a powerful synergistic group of ancient Vedic sciences designed to deliver individual and universal well-being.

 Although Vastu has its traceable origins in the ancient Vedic texts of the Indian subcontinent, its rules and formulae are appropriate to all of us wherever we may live.
 Vastu dates back many thousands of years.
 Archaeologists and historians suggest it dates from between 6000 BCE to 3000 BCE, but Vedic proponents suggest even further back – possibly 11,000 or more years.
 It is said that it was originally given by the Divine for the benefit of all mankind, to help alleviate suffering and unhappiness amongst the people.
 Vastu is cognized wisdom – not experimentally, or experientially, derived.
 Further information on the mechanics of Vedic Cognition can be found in an article on the origins of another of the Vedic Sciences – Jyotish Astrology